hai-vr/documentation/docs/products/animator-as-code/functions/ndmf-processor.md

 ## Use a shared Direct Blend Tree

-If you're familiar with the concept of sharing a Direct Blend Tree, the processor can merge them all for you.
+If you're familiar with the concept of sharing a Direct Blend Tree, the processor can merge them all for you, across all scripts that use `AacPlugin`.

 ```csharp
 #if UNITY_EDITOR